Breeze/breeze.js.samples/no-server/todo-zumo/README.md

 Windows users can simply execute the ***getLibs.cmd*** command file which copies the files from a source directory in the samples repository into the *scripts*  folder.

+>Windows may ask you to approve running this script; please do so.

 Not a Windows user?
 It's pretty simple.

 * Open the ***getLibs.cmd*** command file in a text editor.